 5. Risk Management and Back-Up Plan

-Getting Started On Your ERP Implementation Project
+Getting Started with Your NetSuite Implementation

 Now that you know what’s needed to get started on your ERP implementation project, think about your overall readiness.
 Read these steps and cross-reference with them.
 Discuss things at length with both your implementation partner and your team.

-And as you’re nearing your go-live, if you foresee an issue and you’re thinking of delaying - we recommend making a pros and cons list.
+As you’re nearing your go-live, if you foresee an issue and you’re thinking of delaying - we recommend making a pros and cons list.
 Speak to management and weigh the risks and advantages.
-Do the benefits of going live NOW outweigh the benefits of waiting an additional few weeks to ensure complete readiness?